Akshat7garg/Stellar-Crash/README.md

 # Stellar-Crash

-The final code will be uploaded on or before 9th november 2025.
+The deployment will be done on or before 15th november 2025.